 - Personal items

 Based on a minimum of 20 to a maximum

 GROUP AIR ARRANGEMENTS

-Optional roundtrip group airfare out of Cedar Rapids will be available in mid November 2018.
+Optional roundtrip group airfare out of Cedar Rapids is available for $1,575 per person.

 Travelers on this tour should be in reasonably good health.
 Certain components of this trip may not be able to accommodate those with special needs.
 We regret that we cannot provide individual assistance to guests with walking, dining or other personal needs.